jondeuce/LBFGSLite.jl/README.md

 - __Cautious update__ by [Li and Fukushima](https://epubs.siam.org/doi/pdf/10.1137/S1052623499354242) is employed for __global convergence__ in nonconvex cases.

-- __Externally provided maximum step size__ is convenient to functions defined on bounded sets.
+- __Externally provided maximum step size__ is convenient for functions defined on bounded sets.

 ## Usage